fixie-ai/fixie-sdk-js/docs/document-qa.md

 ## Overview

-One of the most popular use cases for LLMs is doing Q/A over a large corpus of unstructured data.
+One of the most popular use cases for LLMs is doing question answering (Q/A) over a large corpus of unstructured data.

 Fixie makes it possible to quickly build Q/A Agents by automatically crawling a set of developer-provided URLs, generating embeddings, chunking the data, and storing it inside of a Vector Database for efficient retrieval.

-To understand how to get started, let's look at a quick example of a [CodeShotAgent](/agents.md/#codeshotagent) that is designed to answer questions about Fixie:
+To get started, let's look at a simple [CodeShotAgent](/agents.md/#codeshotagent) that answers questions about Fixie:

 ```python
 import fixieai